ahdfks/project_HC_Asia/README.md

 ## Data Visualisation (by Tableau)
 Because juypyter notebook has a limitation on data visualisation,\
-I used Tableau to optimize research results by comparing data by country/city/other specific combined levels\
+I used Tableau to optimize research results by comparing data by country/city/other specific combined levels.\
 The dashboard is made up of following several sections:
 <img width="1440" alt="dashboard" src="https://user-images.githubusercontent.com/79106560/110532992-d014f080-811d-11eb-8c6a-3850a811467b.png">